 2 zips are always better than one, so you can connect those with a little locker.
 Super important for security freaks!

-Pockets means organisation.
-Not too many though, you still want to keep track on everything.
-3 pockets sounds about right, plus maybe a couple of small ones for little things.
+Pockets mean organization.
+Not too many though, you still want to keep track of everything.
+3 pockets sound about right, plus maybe a couple of small ones for little things.

 Many backpacks also have a little daypack one attached at the front, just like mine.
 You can detach it any time you like.
 It comes in very handy if you are on a trip and you have the opportunity to leave your big backpack in a van or a bus.
 You can just go off hiking with the little one for a couple of hours.